What a girl can’t and won’t deny: her love for a sweet treat

 There’s always a reason as to why we do the things we do - it’s just a matter of understanding them and using them for your own advantage through self-reflective work.
 We can continue in old, negative patterns, or we can learn and grow from them.

 If you can give love to others, you definitely should put yourself on the receiving end, too.
 Learn how to give yourself that same love and learn what you need for yourself.
 It’s not selfish to want to spend time with yourself or to want more for yourself.
 It’s your f*cking life, bro.
-It shouldn’t be seen as so negative to want to spend time with yourself, or to achieve high levels of self-love.
+It shouldn’t be seen as negative to want to spend time with yourself, or to achieve high levels of self-love.
 Self-love comes with self-reflection.
 The self-reflection work is definitely a long process, but when you achieve that high level of self-love, it will be so worth the wait.
 You’ll realize just how worth it you are, that you are a priceless human<3

 I just want all of us to be our higher selves and to have the utmost love for themselves.